ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 # Tutorials for deployment

-Depending on the necessities for the deployment of the Context Broker Data Visualization enabler, there are four different possibilities.
+Depending on the necessities for the deployment of the Context Broker Data Visualisation enabler, there are four different possibilities.

 They are also divided between local environment and FIWARE lab.